Ian2731/Purchase-Report/README.md

   (Total Revenue)

 -Gender Domographics:
-  -Percentage and Count of Male Players
+  (Percentage and Count of Male Players)
-  -Percentage and Count of Female Players
+  (Percentage and Count of Female Players)
-  -Percentage and Count of Other / Non-Disclosed
+  (Percentage and Count of Other / Non-Disclosed)